MattPicDev/Room-Planner/README.md

    - Lines snap to endpoints of existing lines (within 2.5 pixels) - useful for creating connected layouts
    - Lines snap to grid lines/intersections (within 2.5 pixels) - helpful for alignment
    - Endpoint snapping takes priority over grid snapping
+6. **Show Dimensions** checkbox (in Grid Scale section):
+   - **Checked**: All lines display their length in inches as text labels on the canvas
+   - Labels match line colors and are positioned above horizontal lines or to the right of vertical lines
+   - Labels remain readable at all zoom levels
-6. **Live measurement**: The current line length in inches appears in the toolbar
+7. **Live measurement**: The current line length in inches appears in the toolbar

 ### Editing Lines
 1. Select **Select** tool from the toolbar